nasa-gibs/worldview/doc/upload.md

 ```

 The script will create a directory named `name` in the `root` directory and
-upload the applicaiton there.
-If the `root` path is in the configuraiton file,
+upload the application there.
+If the `root` path is in the configuration file,
-separate instances of Worldview can be easily upload by just using the `name` argument.
+separate instances of Worldview can be easily uploaded by just using the
+`name` argument.

 Prefix the command with `IGNORE_ERRORS=true` to build the application even
 if there are errors in the Worldview configuration.